 Whole Wheat Flour

 Confused about the pros and cons of gluten?
-Check out our gluten article that provides evidence-based information about this controversial protein!
+Check out our gluten article!

 The words butter and milk imply that this liquid is a high-fat, creamy beverage, but actually, buttermilk doesn’t contain any butter!
 It was traditionally the liquid left behind after churning butter, but nowadays, food manufacturers have altered the process by culturing and fermenting milk to create a sour-tasting dairy product.
 Therefore, buttermilk contains many of the healthy nutrients found in milk: calcium, protein, and B vitamins.